adarsh-142/Segment-based-Factor-Analysis-with-ML-Regression-And-XAI-Implementation/README.md

 # Segment-based-Factor-Analysis-with-ML-Regression-And-XAI-Implementation

-This project analyzes a dataset containing hospital inpatient discharge records.
+This project analyzes a dataset containing hospital inpatient discharge records found [here(https://www.kaggle.com/datasets/thedevastator/2010-new-york-state-hospital-inpatient-discharge)].
 The primary objective is to clean and preprocess the data for further analysis, including handling missing values, converting variables, removing outliers, and conducting statistical tests.
 After which, a brief EDA process is focused on the dependent variable, Length of Stay (LoS) with relationships against the other independent variables explored, which in turn gives a small glimpse into the significant factors affecting LoS for both subgroups before the modelling phase.

 ## Project Overview